YU-Zhejian/yuzj_linux_workshop/Readme.md

 sudo apt-get install libgcc-12-dev # Replace 12 with GCC version you just installed
 ```

-Below are the introduction to some of the packages:
+Below are the introduction to some packages:

 #### Basic Utilities